Program Index Adult Education Adult 12 - Online: Applications are now open for 2026-27 school year.

 The Virtual Adult 12 program is a synchronous (occurs at the same time) program designed for people who want to enhance their life skills, independence, and self-sufficiency online.
 The knowledge, skills, and attitudes acquired in secondary education are important for individuals who wish to enter or re-enter the labour force, require retraining, or advance in their chosen career.

-The Virtual Adult 12 program is a synchronous (occurs at the same time) program designed for people who cannot attend in-person or who need to upgrade one or two classes.
+The Virtual Adult 12 program is a synchronous program (held at the same time) designed for people who cannot attend in person or need to upgrade one or two classes.

-The Virtual Adult 12 programs operate on a 4-term system, which may differ from the K-12 semester and block timelines.
+Adult 12 Virtual Online programs operate on a 3-trimester system, which may differ from the K-12 semester and block timelines.

 Education Type: